binaricorn/mfadt-majorstudio-1/Assignments/Day-5.md

 I enjoy the process of frying an egg as well as smelling it as well as eating it.:stuck_out_tongue:

-### So... maybe it will also give me a pleasure when I listening to it:question:
+### :question:So... maybe it will also give me a pleasure when I listening to it:question:

 ## Solution